stanford-policylab/opp/py/data_readme_template.md

   to pull it out from ReasonForEncounter; however, this breakdown is imprecise, because while one category is "Traffic Violation", another is "Probable Cause"; presumably, "Probable Cause" could be a reason for a vehicular stop;
-  so, the stop is vehicular if the encountertype was vehicular or the reason for encounter involved a traffic violation; it was classified as pedestrian if the encountertype was pedestrian or bicycle, otherwise this field is NA, since we can't say whether "Probable Cause" or "Reasonable Suspicion" was a vehicular or pedestrian stop
+  so, the stop is type vehicular if the encountertype was vehicular or the reason for encounter involved a traffic violation; it was classified as pedestrian if the encountertype was pedestrian or bicycle, otherwise this field is NA, since we can't say whether "Probable Cause" or "Reasonable Suspicion" was a vehicular or pedestrian stop
 - Contraband is encoded based on ResultOfSearch (pedestrian) and subject_resultofsearch (vehicular); None, NA, and anything with "Returned" after it are excluded, i.e. "Marijuana - Returned", "Other Weapons - Returned," under the assumption that returned items were not contraband
+- 2013 is missing the first 3 months of data and 2015 is missing the last 3 months of data

 ## San Bernardino, CA
 **Data notes**: